feldmanjonm/synthetic-audio/README.md

 For a stereo resynth, call KST_stereo.m or KST_realstereo.m

-Note that the standard sample rate for this project is 48 kHz.
+Note that in order to run this software, Matlab is required along with the signal processing toolbox.
+(Octave may work but it has not been tested).
+Note also that the standard sample rate for this project is 48 kHz.
 Other sample rates should work but have not been thoroughly tested.